Add To Favorites

 Self portraits boost self-awareness as you take a closer look at your strengths and features.

-Think about your strengths.
-What attributes make you a good person?
-How can you build on these strengths?
-In what areas would you like to improve yourself?
+Ask students to think about their strengths.
+What attributes make them a good person?
+How can they build on these strengths?
+In what areas would they like to improve themselves?

-Write a short description of yourself with Crayola® Colored Pencils.
-If your eyes could talk, what would they say about you?
-What traits and talents are you proud of?
+Students write a short description of themselves with Crayola® Colored Pencils.
+Students think about the traits and talents they are most proud of.

-Look in a mirror to help you recognize the shapes and placement of your facial features, head and hair, and shoulder posture.
+Students look in a mirror to help them recognize the shapes and placement of their facial features, head and hair, and shoulder posture.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.

 Picasso’s art career spanned many decades and included a variety of styles and influences.
 Create a portrait collage ins

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.

 Vivaldi inspires paintings incorporating symbols of the seasons.